rhc2104/Mme-Forets-Game/README.md

 ##About Amy
 <a href="http://amydshelton.com">Amy</a> is a longtime numbers nerd who has a
 newfound passion for backend programming and data engineering.
-After Hackbright, she'll be looking for a job in San Francisco.
-You should probably hire her.
+She is a software developer at Dropbox.